krishna-y-tummala/DecisionTrees/README.md

 To save the plots, create a new folder and use the os module to change the working directory.
 Lines 10-12

-Libraries Required: NumPy, Pandas, Seaborn and Matplotlib
+Libraries Required: NumPy, Pandas, os, Seaborn and Matplotlib

 I have used a Random State for my Train Test split, your results will be the same as mine.
 If you wish to obtain different results, specify the new random state in line 79.